karenpayneoregon/wpf-cs-efcore-simple/readme.md

 # About

-In this part of the series save changes for edits and deleting have been added.
-From here the next step is to go with [MVVM pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).
-When transitioning to MVVM the entire data operations will change from what is here currently.

-With that this is the last version that even resembles Windows Forms.
+In this part of the series synchronous operations for reading and saving are shown.

 # See also
 [WPF Apps With The Model-View-ViewModel Design Pattern](https://docs.microsoft.com/en-us/archive/msdn-magazine/2009/february/patterns-wpf-apps-with-the-model-view-viewmodel-design-pattern)